 Crops production for feeding cows results in global biodiversity loss

 “Firstly, there’s the issue that when it comes to livestock, reducing emissions isn’t the only challenge.
 Duncan Williamson, corporate stewardship manager at WWF-UK, voiced his concern yesterday in a press release response to the FAO study.
 “Around 30% of global biodiversity loss can be attributed to livestock production, such as the spread of pasture land or turning over forests and savannahs…to feed production.”

 “The FAO’s last livestock report, a 2006 assessment titled Livestock’s Long Shadow, found that farms breeding chickens, pigs, and cows for meat and dairy products, produced a disconcerting 18% of global greenhouse gas emissions.”

-Experts have also suggested that greenhouse gasses from beef industry can be cut its emission to a huge percent just by changing the diet of cows.
+Experts have also suggested that greenhouse gasses from beef industry can be cut to a huge amount just by changing the diet of cows.
 So cows whether living or dead are dangerous for environment.
 There might be a solution to this in future or we can use Swami Dayanand Saraswati’s solution mentioned in his book which says that “It is the business of the State to punish or even kill all those men and animals that are injurious (to the community).”
 Ironically Hindus have become environmentalist when the matter is related to beef but finds no problem polluting the environment during their festivals like Ganesh Chaturthi, Durga idol immersion, Holi and especially Diwali.